The National Assembly

-When Taché designs the building, he sought some means of commemorating the Indians, the first inhabitants of Québec.
-It was decided to incorporate this theme into the fountain in front of the building. – The Indian statues are the work of the Québec sculptor Louis Hébert.
+When Taché designs the building, he sought some means of commemorating the native population, the first inhabitants of Québec.
+It was decided to incorporate this theme into the fountain in front of the building. – The Native statues are the work of the Québec sculptor Louis Hébert.
 One group of four figures, entitled La Halte dans la forêt (the stop in the forest) shows a young hunter fitting an arrow to his bow under the watchful eye of his family.
 A solitary figure, known as Le Pecheur a la nigogue (the fisherman with the spear), is shown poised with a lance, ready to spear a fish.
 These statues were put into place in the 1890’s.

 Make sure to make this part of your visit of Quebec City.